-If you are a PUBG player, then maybe you have come across a strange issue.
-While trying to land at a location, often the building at the place does not render properly.
+If you are a PUBG player, you may have encountered a strange issue.
+While trying to land at a location, the building often does not render properly.
 This is a grave issue for those players who get down at hot zones to pick a fight.
 The problem is if the PUBG buildings don’t render properly, then the player cannot get his guns and ammo from the building.
 This will affect the gameplay and the server ranking etc.

-In this guide, we will tell you what are the factors that cause this issue and how you can overcome it.
+In this guide, we will tell you what are factors that cause this issue and how you can overcome it.
 Here we will be discussing the issue for PUBG PC.
 However, some factors that cause this issue are common over other platforms such as PUBG Mobile.
 Sometimes, in PUBG Mobile Lite, I have faced this issue.
 A car will not render if I see through a scope.
-That too when I am pretty near it, around 200m range.
-If the enemy is moving in a car, you get to see the enemy but not the outline of the car.
+That too when I am pretty near it, around the 200m range.
+If the enemy is moving in a car, you get to see the enemy but not the car’s outline.
 So, let’s check out the guide and see how to fix the glitch in the render.

 Primary Reasons that Cause the Glitchy Render of PUBG Buildings

 Three major factors that can lead to glitchy game objects is the memory of the device, graphics, and in-game bugs.
 In-game bugs cannot be user or device-specific.
 You have to check in active gaming communities and forums.
 If someone else is facing the issue, then it is a common issue.
 All you have to do is report the devs of the game.
 You may use social media to report the same.

 For the other issue with graphics driver and RAM, I have put up some fix.
 You can use that and see if that solves your issue. c

 How to Fix Buildings in PUBG not Rendering.?